djjung2/NBA-Data-Analysis/README.md

 ![Team Screenshot](https://github.com/djjung2/NBA-Data-Analysis/blob/master/Images/team_stats_screenshot.png)

-We then do the same for player statistics, scraping from tables that look like
+We then do the same for player statistics, scraping from box scores that look like